Privacy

 - Collect any personal information

-The only network activity oops ever performs is when you explicitly run oops --upgrade, which downloads the latest binary from oops-cli.com.
+The only network activity oops performs is when you explicitly run the installer, oops --upgrade, oops doctor, or oops status.
+Those checks contact GitHub Releases to find or download the latest checksum-verified binary.

 What's stored locally